djangocon/2021.djangocon.us/_pages/opportunity-grants.md

 ---
+description: 'As part of our commitment to diversity, we are thrilled to announce that we will be supporting individuals who need opportunity grants to attend DjangoCon US

+  '
+heading: Opportunity Grants
 layout: default
-title: Opportunity Grants
-heading: Opportunity Grants
 permalink: /opportunity-grants/
+published: false
 redirect_from:
 - /financial-aid/
-description: |
-    As part of our commitment to diversity, we are thrilled to announce that we will be supporting individuals who need opportunity grants to attend DjangoCon US
-published: false
+title: Opportunity Grants
 ---

 Our opportunity grant application is now closed.
 All decision notifications will be sent by June 24th, 2021.